Summary of Federal Laws

 Director of Institutional Research and Assessment

 This law requires an institution that participates in federal student aid programs to disclose graduation rates for the student body.
 Collection of the graduation rate data began with a cohort in 1996.
-For any rate disclosed after October 1, 1998, the disclosure date is July 1 following 150% of the normal time for completion/graduation from its programs.
-First time disclosures for four year institutions will be due July 1, 2003.
+The disclosure date is July 1 following 150% of the normal time for completion/graduation from its programs.

 For purposes of the completion and graduation rate, an institution must count as entering students only first-time undergraduate students.
 First-time undergraduate student means an entering undergraduate who has never attended any institution of higher education.
 It includes a student enrolled in the fall term who attended a postsecondary institution for the first time in the prior summer term, and a student who entered with advanced standing (college credit earned before graduation from high school).